mie-lab/trackintel/README.md

 If you use additional dependencies during development, do not forget to add them to `autodoc_mock_imports` in `docs/conf.py` for readthedocs.org to work properly.

+You can then generate the documentation using `sphinx-build -b html docs docs.gen`.
+This will put the documentation in `docs.gen`, which is in `.gitignore`.

 ### Continuous Integration

 There are travis and appveyor CIs set up for Unix/Windows builds.